 In some people, especially those who have PCOS, losing weight can help.
-Fat cells produce estrogen, and it’s been found that a 10 percent decrease in weight for those who are overweight with PCOS can help regulate the menstrual cycle.
+Fat cells produce estrogen, and it’s been that a 10 percent decrease in weight for those who are overweight with PCOS can help regulate the menstrual cycle.

 It can also affect the way the body uses insulin and help regulate hormone levels.
 Eating a healthy, balanced diet and getting regular exercise can also improve overall health and aid in maintaining a healthy weight.

 If you’re on supplements or medication, tell your doctor.
 Sometimes medications can interfere with hormones.
 Even natural supplements can affect hormonal balance.

 If you have a hormone imbalance, there are various treatments to help bring your hormones back to appropriate levels and restore balance.